 - Email: hua.dai@csuci.edu (preferred)

 - Canvas Conversation feature

 - Zoom (by appointment)

+- Office Hours: Tuesdays & Thursdays 12:00-1:00 pm (Pacific Time)

-- Office Hours: This course is delivered online via an asynchronous mode.
-Please use email to communicate with me or schedule a Zoom meeting during virtual office hours at 10:00 am--11:00am on Tuesdays/Thursdays
+- This is an online class.
+Please use email to communicate with me or schedule a virtual meeting.

-Welcome to MIS320- Business Data Analytics and Visualization Fall 2021 class!
+Welcome to MIS320 Business Data Analytics and Visualization Spring 2025 class!

 I am really glad you are here.
-We have exciting fifteen weeks together to learn and do quite a bit (starting officially on August 23rd).
+We have the exciting eight weeks together to learn and do quite a bit (starting officially on January 17, 2025).
 This course is designed to give you experience using a broad array of Data Analytics and Business Intelligence tools.
 Analysis of data is becoming a vital component of business decision-making.
 In this course, students will learn to identify, evaluate, and capture data analytic opportunities that create business value.
 The course provides an overview of data analytics concepts, principles, procedures, techniques, technologies, and applications for business data gathering, storing, processing, manipulating, and interpreting.
 It takes a lot of time and effort to understand the fundamentals of data analytical tools and techniques.
 You need plenty of curiosity, a strong desire to learn, and the ability to learn on your own.